Identify Vintage and Collectible American Pottery Dogs[retrieved from https://www.cajunc.com/art-pottery-dogs]

 Robert Simmons dogs are some of the most creative pups, doing what pups do best -- being cute.

-You can sometimes identify Robert Simmons dogs by a spot of paint on the bottom of the figurine.
-California Potteries: The Complete Book (A Schiffer Book for Collectors) by Mike Schneider has copies of pages from a catalog with many of the Robert Simmons figurines, p.
+You can sometimes identify Robert Simmons dogs by a spot of paint on the bottom of the figurine. (affiliate link) California Potteries: The Complete Book (A Schiffer Book for Collectors) by Mike Schneider has copies of pages from a catalog with many of the Robert Simmons figurines, p.
 197-198.

 The clay is an off-white and the coloring is sometimes unusual -- dogs often have yellow ochre or mustard coloring on the ears.